PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ## The steppable pipeline

-Unfortunately, it is not always possible to create a single syntactical pipeline as you might e.g. need different branches for different parameters, as output paths, along the road.
-Consider a very large `csv` file which you want to cut in smaller batch files.
-The obvious approach is:
+Unfortunately, it is not always possible to create a single syntactical pipeline.
+For example, you might need different branches for different parameters values or as output paths.
+Consider a very large `csv` file that you want to cut in smaller files.
+The obvious approach is to split it into files with a maximum number of lines:

 ```PowerShell
 $BatchSize = 10000